TheRealStrider/Website/README.md

 I plan on having several projects on this website in which they are simple things.
 I also plan to learn other types of code languages to help improve this website.
 That is all for now!

-UPDATE:
-Removed Spanish and German translations as Google Translate is allowed.
-(I used it to translate anyways.)